frknkrc44/easy_utils/README.md

 );
 ```

-Example: Pop all screens until the first one
+Example: Pop all routes until the first one

 ```dart
 EasyNav.popUntilFirst();
 ```

-Example: Pop the current screen
+Example: Pop the current route

 ```dart
 EasyNav.pop();